Teen shot and killed while sitting inside car in Jackson

 JACKSON, Miss.
-(WJTV)-Jackson Police announced they’re investigating a shooting that left a 14-year-old teen dead.
+(WJTV) – Jackson Police are investigating a shooting that left a 14-year-old dead.

 The shooting happened around 7:00 p.m. at the Eagle Gas Station at the corner of Capital Street and Ellis Avenue.

-Police said the 14-year-old was sitting inside the car along with three other minors who ages range from 15 to 17-years-old.
+Police said the 14-year-old was sitting inside the car along with three other minors whose ages range from 15 to 17-years-old.

 The 14-year-old died from his injuries.
 The other minors conditions are unknown at this time.